How to Tile a Floor on Wood: A Comprehensive Guide

 4. Apply Thin-Set Mortar:

-• Mix the thin-set mortar according to the manufacturer’s instructions until it reaches a peanut butter-like consistency.
+• Mix the thin-set mortar according to the manufacturer’s guidelines until it reaches a peanut butter-like consistency.

-• Using a notched trowel, spread a layer of mortar onto the wooden subfloor, where the first piece of backer board will be placed.
+• Spread a layer of mortar onto the wooden subfloor where the first piece of backer board will be placed using a notched trowel.

 5. Lay the Cement Backer Board:

-• Press the backer board firmly into the mortar, ensuring it makes full contact.
-Use a level to check that it is flat.
+• Press the backer board firmly into the mortar, ensuring full contact.
+Use a level to check for flatness.

-• Secure the board with backer board screws, driving them every 8 inches around the perimeter and across the board’s surface.
+• Secure the board with backer board screws, placing them every 8 inches around the perimeter and across the surface.

 6. Seam and Tape the Joints:

-• Apply mesh tape over the joints between backer boards to reinforce them.
+• Apply mesh tape over the joints between backer boards for added reinforcement.

 • Spread a thin layer of thin-set mortar over the tape, smoothing it out with a trowel to create a seamless surface.